OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 with the correct propagation of my PAF data.

-However, the audit logs cannot tell the user which exact Party didn't behave correctly with her/his PAF Data.
+However, the audit logs cannot tell the user which exact Party didn't behave correctly with their PAF Data.

 # Transmission parents and children